markkacom/fimk/README.txt

 There are many configuration parameters that could be changed, but the defaults are set so that normally you can run the program immediately after unpacking, without any additional configuration.
-To see what options are there, open the conf/nxt-default.properties file.
+To see what options are there, open the conf/fimk-default.properties file.
 All possible settings are listed, with detailed explanation.
-If you decide to change any setting, do not edit nxt-default.properties directly, but create a new conf/nxt.properties file and only add to it the properties that need to be different from the default values.
-You do not need to delete the defaults from nxt-default.properties, the settings in nxt.properties override those in nxt-default.properties.
-This way, when upgrading the software, you can safely overwrite nxt-default.properties with the updated file from the new package, while your customizations remain safe in the nxt.properties file.
+If you decide to change any setting, do not edit fimk-default.properties directly, but create a new conf/fimk.properties file and only add to it the properties that need to be different from the default values.
+You do not need to delete the defaults from fimk-default.properties, the settings in fimk.properties override those in fimk-default.properties.
+This way, when upgrading the software, you can safely overwrite fimk-default.properties with the updated file from the new package, while your customizations remain safe in the fimk.properties file.

 Technical details: